Synthefy/MultiTS-Eval/README.md

 )

 # Configuration, modify to values appropriate for your model
-BENCHMARK_PATH = "<target path>mused-fm-nested/"  # Adjust this path to your MUSED-FM data
+BENCHMARK_PATH = "<target path>multits-eval-nested/"  # Adjust this path to your MultiTS-Eval data
 MAX_WINDOWS = 3  # Limit windows per dataset for faster testing
 OUTPUT_DIR = ".<output target path>/<your model name>"
 BATCH_SIZE = 1